Albert Glover: Political career

 In 1929 he stood unsuccessfully for the Auckland City Council as an independent candidate.

 Rugby league administrator

 As the local MP, Glover chaired a meeting of 150 people on 20 July 1909 that formed the Auckland Rugby League.
 Glover was elected one of the ARL's first Vice-Presidents at the meeting.

 Later life and death

 Glover's wife Nancy died in 1934 aged 85.
-The Glover's had five children, three sons and two daughters.
+The Glovers had five children, three sons and two daughters.
 Glover died on 11 September 1941 aged 92.
 He was survived by all five of his children.